 | 2001 |

-KChIP2 knockout mice exhibit complete absence of the transient outward potassium current (Ito) in ventricular myocytes, establishing KChIP2 as an essential auxiliary subunit for Ito and demonstrating that its loss confers susceptibility to ventricular tachycardia via elimination of the transmural gradient of Ito. |
+KChIP2 knockout mice exhibit complete loss of cardiac transient outward potassium current (Ito) and prolonged action potential duration, establishing KChIP2 as an essential auxiliary subunit required for Ito and demonstrating that its deficiency confers susceptibility to ventricular tachycardia via loss of the transmural gradient of Ito. |

-KChIP2 knockout mouse model; single-cell patch-clamp electrophysiology; ECG recordings |
+KChIP2 knockout mouse model, single-cell patch-clamp electrophysiology, ECG analysis |

 Cell |